jmquigley/util.fixture/README.md

         ...
 ```

 In this example the temporary location `fixture.dir` represents the temporary directory where the fixture was copied and expanded.
-From this location one would see the structure above.
+From this location one would see the directory/file structure above.
 The creation of the fixture also results in template replacement.
-In this example there are no custom templates variables; only builtins (see below).
+In this example there are no custom templates variables; only builtins (template replacement will be explained below).

 #### Simple JSON